DeaglePC/Baomihua/README.md

 - Configuration Management: [Viper](https://github.com/spf13/viper)
 - Terminal UI & State Machine: [Bubble Tea](https://github.com/charmbracelet/bubbletea)
 - CSS Styling / Engine: [Lip Gloss](https://github.com/charmbracelet/lipgloss)

+## 💖 Support the Project

+If you find BaoMiHua helpful, please consider giving it a ⭐️ star on GitHub!
+It helps more people discover this tool and motivates further development.

 ---
 > 🐆 *BaoMiHua - A fierce beast in the terminal, taming the complex CLI world for you.*